Swine Technician

 ---|---|

-Employers are willing to hire and train people with no previous experience raising pigs if applicants like animals and are:
+Employers are willing to hire and train people with no previous experience raising pigs.
+Applicants must like animals and be:

 There are no standard education requirements in this occupation.
 However, many employers prefer applicants with a minimum high school diploma as they can more successfully move up into management.
 To work independently, swine technicians need knowledge and experience related to: